 Mil spec 19834 is a military spec engravings standard for adhesive backed foil plates.
 Mil Spec 19834 products are used for both internal and external equipment identification and instruction plates.
 This specification covers adhesive backed metal foil identification or instruction plates, also referred to as identification plates, for use as internal and external equipment identification or instruction.

 For more information on Mil Spec 19834 and how it can improve your overall product quality, read more.

 Mil Spec 15024

 Mil Spec 15024F is a military spec engravings standard for Military identification that requires characters to be either sunken or relief etched into a metal or plastic plate.
-Mil Spec 15024 requires the etched or sunken areas of military UID tags should be filled with a colored paint, enamel, or lacquer with approved colors for the application.
-Mil Spec 15024 performance specification covers the physical characteristics of plates, tags and bands (identification devices) used for identification of equipment.
+Mil Spec 15024 requires the etched or sunken areas of military UID tags should be filled with colored paint, enamel, or lacquer with approved colors for the application.
+Mil Spec 15024 performance specification covers the physical characteristics of plates, tags, and bands (identification devices) used for identification of equipment.

 For more information on Mil Spec 15024 and its beneficial features, read more.

 How are Photosensitive Metals created?